 - Ensure that the Rationale setting is selected so that students will be able to review the correct responses.

-ExamSoft makes it easy to create formative assessments and provide feedback to students, even in courses with high enrollment!
-Though essay grading can be done entirely within the exam creation software, this process is a big time saver when it comes to evaluating short-answer responses and hopefully will be helpful to other faculty members who are struggling to incorporate more formative assessment into their teaching!
+ExamSoft makes it easy to create formative assessments and provide feedback to students, even in courses with high enrollment.
+Not only can you grade essays entirely within the exam creation software, but it also works well for evaluating short-answer responses.